safespring/docs/README.md

 The content is written by Safespring and community contributors.

+## Building

+To view a build of the site, run `docker run --rm -it -p 8008:8000 -v $PWD:/docs:z squidfunk/mkdocs-material` and open http://localhost:8008 in your favorite browser

 ## Contributions

 We're open to contributions from anyone.
 If you need help trying to add or